MediScribe/docjet-mobile/docs/current/refactoring/user_id_auth_refactor_todo.md

       - Generated mock files with build_runner
     5.B.5. [x] Run all tests relevant to this task and ensure they are passing.
       - All tests for AuthService and SecureStorageAuthSessionProvider are passing 5.B.6. [x] Run Analyze; determine with fixes should be done and which not due to ripple effects they would have.
-Add your findings here.
       - Found several E2E test failures where userId parameter is still expected
       - These are normal ripple effects from our architectural change
       - E2E tests will need to be updated in a future task as part of Task 6